liu-xiaofeng/PETCTfoundationdetection/README.md

 <data-root>/<case_id>/tumorSeg.nii.gz
 ```

 `case_id` may be a single folder or `subject/scan` for multi-scan subjects.
-Subject IDs for the paper split are listed in `splits/`.
+Subject IDs for the split are listed in `splits/`.

 ## Quick start